Geography Request for Information

 A Graduate Committee (consisting of three to four Geography Faculty members) carefully reads all information submitted and makes initial admission decisions based on the seven criteria described below.
 After the initial admissions decisions are made the remainder of the Geography faculty provide input regarding specific applicants in which they are interested.

-All criteria are considered in judging applications.
+All seven criteria are considered in reviewing applications.
 The first five criteria carry roughly equal weight.
 The first criterion (matching interest with faculty expertise) is an important factor for determining whether a faculty member agrees to serve as advisor.
-The department requires that at least one faculty member agrees to advise a student prior to admission.
+The department requires that at least one faculty member agree to advise a student prior to admission.
 Therefore, it is strongly recommended that you contact and correspond with potential faculty advisors (write, call, or visit) before the application deadline.

 While we do not expect students to propose research exactly in line with a faculty member’s research interests, we do expect the proposed research interests to be close enough that the faculty can advise students competently.
 If an applicant expresses interests that are judged to be too far afield from our existing faculty competence, they are eliminated from further consideration.